based on Reviews

 Magnesium deficiency & possible causes:

-Magnesium deficiency is associated with a large number of chronic diseases, such as Alzheimer's, type 2 diabetes, high blood pressure, cardiovascular disease, migraines and ADHD.
-In the USA, it is assumed that 50% of the population is undersupplied with magnesium.
-In Germany, according to a study from 2001, almost 34% have suboptimal magnesium levels in their blood.
+Magnesium deficiency is associated with a large number of chronic diseases, such as Alzheimer's disease, type 2 diabetes, high blood pressure, cardiovascular disease, migraines, and even ADHD.
+In the US, it is estimated that 50% of the population is magnesium deficient.
+In Germany, according to a 2001 study, almost 34% have suboptimal magnesium levels in their blood.

 Possible causes of magnesium deficiency are: